Rocamadour: Toponymy

-The ancient forms of Rocamadour are Rocamador from 968, Rupis Amatoris in 1186.
-According to Dauzat, the toponym comes from the name of a saint, Amator.
+There are two attested medieval forms of Rocamadour: an Old French one, Rocamador, dated 968; and a folk-etymological Latinate form, Rupis Amatoris ("[town] of Amadour's Rock", rupis being the genitive of rūpēs, "rock; cliff"), which is from 1186.
+According to Dauzat, the toponym comes from a hagionym, i.e. the name of a saint, Amator (Latin for "Lover").

-According to Gaston Bazalgues, the toponym Rocamadour is a medieval form which originates from Rocamajor.
+Gaston Bazalgues stated that the toponym Rocamadour is a medieval form which originates from Rocamajor.
 Roca pointed to a rock shelter and major spoke of its importance.
 This name would have been Christianized from 1166 with the invention of the false hagiotoponym Saint Amadour or Saint Amateur.
 In 1473, according to the monograph of Edmond Albe, the place was named the castling of Saint Amadour.
 In 1618, on a map of the diocese of Cahors by Jean Tarde, the name of Roquemadour appeared.

-In 1166, the relics of Saint Amadour was discovered: a perfectly preserved body was buried in the heart of the Virgin Mary sanctuary, in front of the entrance to the miraculous chapel.
-The body of Saint Amadour was taken out of the ground and then exposed to the pilgrims.
-The body was burned during the Wars of Religion and today only fragments of bone remain, presently on view in the crypt of Saint-Amadour.

 The locality L'Hospitalet, overlooking Rocamadour, has a name from espitalet which meant small hospital and has Latin origin hospitalis.
 This reception centre was founded in 1095 by Dame Hélène de Castelnau.

 Sights

 Rocamadour was a dependency of the abbey of Tulle to the north in the Bas Limousin.
-The buildings of Rocamadour (from ròca, cliff and saint Amador) rise in stages up the side of a cliff on the right bank of the Alzou, which runs between rocky walls 120 m in height.
+The buildings of Rocamadour rise in stages up the side of a cliff on the right bank of the Alzou, which runs between rocky walls 120 m in height.

 Flights of steps ascend from the lower town to the churches, a group of massive buildings half-way up the cliff.
 The chief of them is the pilgrimage church of Notre Dame (rebuilt in its present configuration from 1479), containing the cult image at the centre of the site, a wooden Black Madonna reputed to have been carved by Saint Amator (Amadour) himself.
 The small Benedictine community continued to use the small twelfth-century church of Saint-Michel, above and to the side.

-Below, the pilgrimage church opens onto a terrace where pilgrims could assemble, called the Plateau of St Michel, where there is a broken sword said to be a fragment of Durandal, once wielded by the hero Roland.
+Below, the pilgrimage church opens onto a terrace where pilgrims could assemble, called the Plateau of Saint-Michel.
+In the cliff face above, a sword was wedged into a crevice and secured by a chain.
+According to local legend it was a copy of Durandal, the sword wielded by the hero Roland, which he hurled from him after the Battle of Roncevaux Pass to prevent its falling into the hands of the Saracens, and which came to rest in Rocamadour.
+The sword was reported stolen from the cliff face in June 2024.

-The interior walls of the church of St Sauveur are covered with paintings and inscriptions recalling the pilgrimages of celebrated people.
-The subterranean church of St Amadour (1166) extends beneath St Sauveur and contains relics of the saint.
+The interior walls of the church of Saint-Sauveur are covered with paintings and inscriptions recalling the pilgrimages of celebrated people.
+The subterranean church of Saint-Amadour (1166) extends beneath Saint-Sauveur and contains relics of the saint.
 On the summit of the cliff stands the château built in the Middle Ages to defend the sanctuaries.